cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/from-a-detailed-report-to-an-insight.md

 ## Walkthrough: From a detailed report to an insight

 Let's walk through the flow from a detailed report to an insight and actions.
-This is an [anti-spam and anti-malware](anti-spam-and-anti-malware-protection.md) example.
+(This is a brief [anti-spam and anti-malware](anti-spam-and-anti-malware-protection.md) example.)

 1. We begin with Security &amp; Compliance Center reports.
 (Go to **Reports** \> **Dashboard**.)